 2. To initiate a process to progressively update the data landscape

 The data landscape exercise should be a dynamic process.
 The initial exercise provides an initial picture of the data landscape.
-As new surveys are conducted, the data landscape can be updated.
-While the NIPN approach is developing and maturing within a country and as more and more policy questions are being formulated and answered, the data landscape will expand and provide a more complete picture.*****
+As new surveys are conducted all the time , the data landscape will need to be updated.
+While the national information platform for nutrition is expanding its work within a country and progressively more policy questions are being formulated and answered, the data landscape will be expanded and provide a more complete picture.*****

 3. To provide actionable recommendations to improve the nutrition information system